 Creating the Perfect Lesson Plan Template

-It’s great that your school is digital, but when you have some students who aren’t participating, try to find out why.
+It’s great that your school is tech-driven, but when you have some students who aren’t participating, try to find out why.
 Again, it may be completely out of your control.
 In this case document and just try to consistently reach out to the student, making certain they know that you care about them.
-For these kids, having a relationship they know they have maybe all you can do for them.
+For these kids, having a relationship they know they have may be all you can do for them.

-Maybe technology just isn’t working for a student.
-Try to see if paper-based could work for them instead.
-You can send them messages or even their work via snail mail.
-Perhaps you can come up with a “pick up” and “drop off” point that makes sense.
-If there is a language barrier, you could use the TalkingPoints app to help communicate.
+Maybe there is a communication breakdown.
+It’s hard sometimes, but we need to remember that sometimes, something that seems obvious to us means nothing to someone else.
+If there is a language barrier with parents, you could use the TalkingPoints app to help communicate.
 There is always a “Plan B” option if all parties are willing to give it a shot.
 Could it end up having the same results?
 Quite possibly.
 But again, you can only control what you can control.
 Do what you can and don’t beat yourself up for what you can’t.

-The third is to come up with a variety of methods of instruction to implement in that lesson plan template.
+Once you know what you’re working with and where the issue lie, come up with a variety of methods of instruction to implement in that lesson plan idea.

 By showing up, I mean in all ways.
 I mean this for you, too.
 Obviously, you would be there in person, but are you there completely emotionally?
 Again, if you’re finding yourself going through the motions, make certain you peek at the articles I linked above.
 This is a time for self-care for everyone and creating a situation for yourself that will lead right to teacher burnout is not beneficial to anyone.

 To set this up, you need to make sure you’re consistent.
 Students (and parents) want to know where they can go for the information they need.
 If you’re going to put your weekly lesson plan template on a Google Slideshow that they are emailed, they need to know where they can go each week to find it.
 If you’re going to post a more traditional schedule, make sure they know where they can access it.
 If you’re playing it day by day, be certain the day begins in the same location each time.